ag-piyush/Bone-Fracture-Detection---MURA/train/readme.md

 # Train

-The directory contains training set for the dataset
+The directory contains the training set of the dataset